yuchi1989/ssltimer/README.md

 ### Project goal

 By collecting and analyzing timing data, I will try to explore a statistical way and automate the process to decide if an SSL server is vulnerable to timing attack on RSA decryption or if an SSL server is immune to this attack by using blinding.

+### Methodology

+#### Time the RSA decryption of all the possible combination of the top two bits twice, record peak features and compute the variance.

+CipherSuite:
+   * RSA_WITH_AES_256_CBC_SHA
+   * RSA_WITH_AES_128_GCM_SHA256
+   * RSA_WITH_AES_256_CCM

+### Implementation
+* According to RFC 5246, using these cipher suite, as a client initiates a handshake with a TLS server, a 48-byte premaster secret will be encrypted using the public key of the server and sent to server in an ClientKeyExchange message.
+Then the server will decrypt the premaster secret with its private key.
+RFC 5246 requires that the 48-byte premaster secret begins with client_version(2 bytes) and followed by 46 random bytes.
+If the first two bytes are different from the client version, an alert "bad_record_mac" will be sent back from the server and the connection will be terminated by server.
+By timing the process from the clientKeyExchange message is sent to the alert "bad_record_mac" is received, we can approximate the time that the server uses to decrypt this encrypted premaster secret.

 ### Evaluation
 Timing data distribution with same input